Brandy Nuhfer, DVM, earned her degree from The Ohio State University College of Veterinary Medicine in 2012.

 Adrienne - Registered Veterinary Technician was hired at Lakeshore Veterinary Hospital in December.
 She comes with 10+ years of experience in the field.
 Most recently she worked in a busy hospital in Phoenix, Arizona where she was the head technician.
 Adrienne graduated from Otterbein College (she was Dr. Meer’s classmate!) with a degree in Equine Science, and Columbus State with an associates in Veterinary Technology.
 She has three beautiful children- Lane, Layla, & Aj.
 She also has a little terrier-mix dog, Scrappy, a stray who was found in the streets of Phoenix.
 She hopes to own horses again when her children are older.
 She loves to spend time at the gym, and watch Ohio State Football.

 Abigail - Registered Veterinary Technician, was hired to Lakeshore Veterinary Hospital in October 2016 after completing a 3-month externship.
 Abigail graduated from Stautzenberger College with an Associates of Applied Science degree in Veterinary Technician.
 Outside of her time at the clinic, Abigail enjoys reading and playing video games.
-Abigail and her boyfriend Curtis share a home full of cats, including some with special needs, snakes, rats, and a bearded dragon.
+Abigail spends her time with her home full of cats, including some with special needs, snakes, rats, and a bearded dragon.